 - 1. Operating procedures as required by 935 CMR 500.105(1) - a.
 Security measures in compliance with 935 CMR 500.110; - b.
-Employee security policies, including personal safety and crime prevention techniques; - c.
+Employee security policies, including personal safety and crime prevention techniques;

+- c.
 A description of the Marijuana Establishment's hours of operation and after-hours contact information, which shall be provided to the Commission, made available to law enforcement officials upon request, and updated pursuant to 935 CMR 500.000. - d.
 Storage of marijuana in compliance with 935 CMR 500.105(11); - e.
-Description of the various strains of marijuana to be cultivated, processed or sold, as applicable, and the form(s) in which marijuana will be sold;

-- f.
-Price list for Marijuana and Marijuana Products and any other available products, and alternate price lists for patients with documented Verified Financial Hardship, as defined in 935 CMR 501.002, as required by 935 CMR 501.100(1)(f); - g.
-Procedures to ensure accurate recordkeeping, including inventory protocols in compliance with 935 CMR 500.105(8) and (9); - h.
-Plans for quality control, including product testing for contaminants in compliance with 935 CMR 500.160; - i.
-A staffing plan and staffing records in compliance with 935 CMR 500.105(9); - j.
-Emergency procedures, including a disaster plan with procedures to be followed in case of fire or other emergencies; - k.
-Alcohol, smoke, and drug-free workplace policies; - I. A plan describing how confidential information will be maintained; - m.
-A policy for the immediate dismissal of any marijuana establishment agent who has: - i.
+Description of the various strains of marijuana to be cultivated, processed or sold, as applicable, and the form(s) in which marijuana will be sold; - f.
+Procedures to ensure accurate recordkeeping, including inventory protocols in compliance with 935 CMR 500.105(8) and (9); - g.
+Plans for quality control, including product testing for contaminants in compliance with 935 CMR 500.160; - h.
+A staffing plan and staffing records in compliance with 935 CMR 500.105(9); - i.
+Emergency procedures, including a disaster plan with procedures to be followed in case of fire or other emergencies; - j.
+Alcohol, smoke, and drug-free workplace policies; - k.
+A plan describing how confidential information will be maintained; - I. A policy for the immediate dismissal of any marijuana establishment agent who has: - i.
 Diverted marijuana, which shall be reported to law enforcement officials and to the Commission; - ii.
-Engaged in unsafe practices with regard to operation of the Marijuana Establishment, which shall be reported to the Commission; or - n.
-Been convicted or entered a guilty plea, plea of nolo contendere, or admission to sufficient facts of a felony drug offense involving distribution to a minor in the Commonwealth, or a like violation of any Other Jurisdiction.
+Engaged in unsafe practices with regard to operation of the Marijuana Establishment, which shall be reported to the Commission; or - iii.
+Been convicted or entered a guilty plea, plea of nolo contendere, or admission to sufficient facts of a felony drug offense involving distribution to a minor in the Commonwealth, or a like violation of the laws of another state, the United States or a foreign jurisdiction, or a military, territorial, or Native American tribal authority. - m.
 A list of all board members and executives of a Marijuana Establishment, and members, if any, of the licensee must be made available upon request by any individual.
-This requirement may be fulfilled by placing this information on the Marijuana Establishment's website. - o.
-Policies and procedures for the handling of cash on Marijuana Establishment premises including but not limited to storage, collection frequency, and transport to financial institution(s). - p.
-Policies and procedures to prevent the diversion of marijuana to individuals younger than 21 years old. - q.
+935 CMR This requirement may be fulfilled by placing this information on the Marijuana Establishment's website. - n.
+Policies and procedures for the handling of cash on Marijuana Establishment premises including but not limited to storage, collection frequency, and transport to financial institution(s). - o.
+Policies and procedures to prevent the diversion of marijuana to individuals younger than 21 years old. - p.
 Policies and procedures for energy efficiency and conservation that shall include: - i.
-Identification of potential energy use reduction opportunities (including but not limited to natural lighting, heat recovery ventilation and energy efficiency measures), and a plan for implementation of such opportunities; - ii.
-Consideration of opportunities for renewable energy generation, including, where applicable, submission of building plans showing where energy generators could be placed on the site, and an explanation of why the identified opportunities were not pursued, if applicable; - iii.
-Strategies to reduce electric demand (such as lighting schedules, active load management and energy storage); and
+Identification of potential energy use reduction opportunities (including but not limited to natural lighting, heat recovery ventilation and energy efficiency measures), and a plan for implementation of such opportunities;